Top Dance Colleges

 The Top Dance Colleges & Universities

 Dance is a highly competitive profession, and finding the right college and program to prepare you for cutthroat auditions is important.
 Schools that are held in particularly high regard by professionals, employers and students include: NYU Tisch School for the Arts, Juilliard, the Boston Conservatory.
-For a complete list of College Transitions Top Animal Science Colleges and Universities, click here.
+For a complete list of College Transitions Top Dance Colleges and Universities, click here.

 *College lists are compiled on the basis of counselor interviews, guide books, exhaustive internet searches (of college and departmental websites), and data provided by The College Board and the Integrated Postsecondary Education Data System (IPEDS).